melezhik/Sparrow6/README.md

 METEN - is a Minimalist Embedded Testing Engine.
 You can "embed" test into task source code and conditionally run them.

-The method is not of much use in favour of task checks approach.
+The method is not of much use in favor of task checks approach.

 Check out [documentation/m10](https://github.com/melezhik/Sparrow6/blob/master/documentation/m10.md) for details.

 ## Environment variables

-Sparrow is configurable though some environment varibales.
+Sparrow is configurable though some environment variables.

 Check out [documentation/envvars](https://github.com/melezhik/Sparrow6/blob/master/documentation/envvars.md) documentation.